Themefic-Team/beaf-before-and-after-gallery/readme.txt

 You can move slider on Mouse hover. <a href="https://live.themefic.com/beaf/#mouse-hover">Click here</a> for a quick preview.

+= Before After Image Alt tag =

+You can add Alt tag on each images for Better SEO.

 = Easy-to-use Option Panel =

 BEAF has built in easy-to-use option panel.
 You can add or remove any options from this panel.